-The Huygens lander touched down on the surface of Titan, on solid ground.
+Huygens touched down on the surface of Titan, on solid ground.
 The lander was designed to survive landing on solid ground or in an ocean.
 Huygens gathered data for a few hours in Titan's atmosphere, and for 90 minutes once it reached the surface.
-Photographs from Titan indicate pebbles of water ice scattered over an orange surface, most of which is covered by a thin layer of methane gas.
+Photos from Titan showed pebbles of water ice and an orange hazy atmosphere.

 - Saw geysers on the icy moon, Enceladus.

 - Was the first mission to land on a world in the outer Solar System.